BY SOFO ARCHON

 Having a non-judgmental attitude is a result of the understanding that no one is perfect and everyone makes mistakes in life.
 It’s the realization that everyone has been through difficult times and is possibly moving towards a brighter tomorrow.
 It is the acceptance of the fact that every single person is a unique individual, and the comprehension that their individuality should be respected.
 A non-judgmental attitude gives others space to be who they are, and supports them in their efforts to turn into the best version of themselves.

-Of course, the reality is that most people are quick to judge each other, and no matter how less we judge others, it’s most likely that we’ll be judged by them… a lot.
+Of course, the reality is that most people are quick to judge each other, and no matter how less we judge others, it’s likely that we’ll be judged by them… a lot.
 Does that mean that judging others would make life easier for you, just because you’re being judged by them?
 Not at all.
 In fact, doing so could create a hell out of your life.
 In essence, to judge means to have certain expectations from people — to want them to be different than who they are — and the reality is that no one is going to fulfill your expectations.
 Hence emotional anguish and social conflict is inevitably experienced by those who are focused on judging people.

 You say that you feel betrayed and suffer because of others judging you.
 But what does that mean?
 That you judge yourself according to the opinions others have of you.
-To be non-judgmental means first and foremost to stop judging your very self.
+To be non-judgmental means first and foremost to not judge your very self.
 How could you stop judging others if you can’t stop judging yourself?
 It’s impossible, for the way we see others is a reflection of how we see ourselves.

 Lastly, yes, you’re right in saying that people who claim to be non-judgmental are usually snobs – they are the ones who try to boost their egos by claiming that they are non-judgmental.
 Instead of trying to boost their egos by judging others — like most do — they do so by pretending to be saint-like.
 But this also comes from a judgmental mentality.
 If you are non-judgmental, what is the need of shouting to the world that you are so?